Peterjoseph489/Github-Profile-Page/README.md

-# Hi 👋, I'm Divine Olokor
+# Hi 👋, I'm Peter Joseph

 A software engineer specializing primarily in backend services and also learning blockchain technologies.